The Lifetime Giving Societies

 The Leonidas Lafayette Polk Society – $50,000 or more in outright gifts or irrevocable planned gifts of $75,000 or more.
 Leonidas Layfayette Polk (1837-1892) was North Carolina’s first Commissioner of Agriculture and founder and first editor of The Progressive Farmer.
 Polk organized the state’s farmers who co-sponsored legislation in 1887 that established what is now NC State University.
-New membership to the Polk Society will close July 1, 2013.
+New membership to the Polk Society has closed July 1, 2013.

 The R. Stanhope Pullen Society

 The R. Stanhope Pullen Society recognizes alumni and friends who support NC State with deferred gifts.
 Through their generosity and foresight, Pullen members play a vital role in securing the future of NC State.
 Just as R. Stanhope Pullen, a leading Raleigh citizen and philanthropist, donated the sixty-two acres of land that serves as the site of the land-grant college now known as NC State University, Society members are laying the ground work for the future of our great institution.